 She begins by applying an imprimatura layer onto a gesso board.
 The imprimatura is comprised of 50% raw umber and 50% odorless mineral spirits.
-On top of the imprimatura, she sketches her composition with more raw umber.
+On top of the imprimatura, she sketches her composition with additional raw umber.

 Next, Deirdre adds a teaspoon of the fresh egg tempera to titanium white powder and joins the two together with a pigment grinder.
 This mixture is what she uses as an indirect grisaille.
 Grisaille (/ɡrɨˈzaɪ/ or /ɡrɨˈzeɪl/; French: gris [ɡʁizaj] ‘grey’) is a term for painting executed entirely in monochrome, or near-monochrome.